Aliaksandra Sasnovich: 2009–17: First steps, maiden WTA Tour final & top-10 win

-2018: Most successful season, Major fourth round, top 30 debut
+2018: Most successful season, major fourth round, top 30 debut

 Sasnovich started the season well, reaching her first Premier final at the Brisbane International, where she lost against the third seed Elina Svitolina.

-At the Australian Open, she won against Christina McHale and Mirjana Lučić-Baroni before she was stopped in the third round by the eighth seed Caroline Garcia.
+At the Australian Open, she won against Christina McHale and Mirjana Lučić-Baroni before she was stopped in the third round by eighth seed Caroline Garcia.
 At the Indian Wells Open, she also reached the third round, where she lost to Caroline Wozniacki.
 She reached the second round of the Miami Open, Madrid Open and French Open.

-She then reached fourth round of Wimbledon, her best Grand Slam run to date, including a win over the two-time Wimbledon champion Petra Kvitová.
+She then reached fourth round of Wimbledon, her best Grand Slam tournament run to date, including a win over the two-time Wimbledon champion Petra Kvitová.
 She followed this with wins over Taylor Townsend and Daria Gavrilova, before she lost to former Wimbledon semifinalist Jeļena Ostapenko.
-At the Moscow River Cup, she reached the semi-finals, where she lost to the eventual champion Olga Danilović.
+At the Moscow River Cup, she reached the semifinals, where she lost to the eventual champion Olga Danilović.

 At the US Open, she defeated the world No. 11, Daria Kasatkina, to reach the third round, but then lost to eventual champion Naomi Osaka with a double bagel.
-She finished the year with a quarter-final at the Kremlin Cup after registering a top-10 win over Kiki Bertens in the second round, losing to Johanna Konta.
+She finished the year with a quarterfinal at the Kremlin Cup after registering a top-10 win over Kiki Bertens in the second round, losing to Johanna Konta.

 2019: US Open doubles semifinal

 In the first week of the year, Sasnovich had a top-10 win over Elina Svitolina, and reached the quarterfinal, where she lost to Donna Vekić.
 The following week, she had another top-10 win over world No. 10, Daria Kasatkina, and reached the semifinal of the Sydney International, where she lost to Petra Kvitová.
 At the Australian Open, she reached her second consecutive third round there, this time losing to Anastasia Pavlyuchenkova.
 At the Madrid Open, she defeated world No. 15, Anett Kontaveit, in the first round, but later lost to world No. 1 Naomi Osaka in the third round.
 She finished year at the Open de Limoges, a WTA Challenger event, losing to Ekaterina Alexandrova in the final.
-In doubles, she reached the third round of the Australian Open, the quarterfinal of the Italian Open and then she reached her first Grand Slam semifinal at the US Open.
-There, alongside Viktória Kužmová, she lost to Victoria Azarenka/Ashleigh Barty.
+In doubles, she reached the third round of the Australian Open, the quarterfinal of the Italian Open, and then she reached her first major semifinal at the US Open.
+There, alongside Viktória Kužmová, she lost to the pairing of Victoria Azarenka and Ashleigh Barty.